LogtalkDotOrg/logtalk3/manuals/sources/libraries/arbitrary.rst

        ).

 Definitions for the ``shrink/3`` predicate should either succeed or fail but never throw an exception.
+The ``shrink_sequence/3`` predicate can be used to help testing that shrinking a value results in a finite sequence of values.

 It is also possible to define edge cases for a given type for use with QuickCheck implementations.
 For example: